-After redesigning the Neurosity Crown’s parts for more scalable manufacturing processes, the Informal engineers could then create prototypes with more expensive Urethane casting and later injection molding.
+After redesigning the Neurosity Crown’s parts for more scalable, additive manufacturing processes, the Informal engineers could then create prototypes with more expensive Urethane casting and later injection molding.
 Using inexpensive plastic printing in the earlier stages speeds up the prototyping process considerably compared to traditional manufacturing methods.

 “If I have an error in an injection-molded plastic part, it can take between three weeks and a month and a half to fix the issue in the molds,” notes mechanical engineer and Informal co-founder Sam Holland.
 “But if I have 3D-printed parts prior to that and assemble them, I can catch the problem within a day or two.
 So every issue you find with the 3D prints could theoretically save you a month of time later on.”